marijavelickovska/cozynest/TESTING.md

 > [!IMPORTANT]
 > There are no remaining bugs that I am aware of, though, even after thorough testing, I cannot rule out the possibility.

+### Other Findings

+> Product prices are manually set using fixtures without strict association to specific products or sizes.
+  As a result, some prices may appear inconsistent.
+These values are intended only for testing purposes.

+> The links under "Special Offers" in the navbar currently do not lead to any products.
+This layout was kept for visual purposes, as it makes the navbar look nicer.
+Functionality for these links is planned for future implementation.